- Home

 5. Kale

 This leafy green vegetable boasts some powerful health benefits.
-It comes in several different varieties (some with purple leaves) and can be eaten raw or lightly cooked.
+It comes in several varieties (some with purple leaves) and can be eaten raw or lightly cooked.

 In addition, research suggests that kale may protect against certain cancers (including lung, breast, and colon), due to the presence of substances such as indole-3-carbinol (I3C) and sulforaphane.